-We intend to use a portion of the net proceeds from this offering to repay indebtedness owed by us under our revolving credit facility.
-Because certain potential underwriters or their affiliates are lenders under our revolving credit facility and, as a result, would receive 5% or more of the net proceeds from this offering in the form of the repayment of such existing indebtedness, each of the applicable potential underwriters would be deemed to have a "conflict of interest" under Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
+Listing and trading symbol Our common units are listed on The Nasdaq Global Select Market under the symbol "VNOM."
+Conflicts of interest We intend to use a portion of the net proceeds from this offering to repay indebtedness owed by us under our revolving credit facility.
+Because Wells Fargo Securities, LLC, CIBC World Markets Corp., Comerica Securities, Inc., BBVA Securities Inc. and PNC Capital Markets LLC or their affiliates are lenders under our revolving credit facility and, as a result, will receive 5% or more of the net proceeds from this offering in the form of the repayment of such existing indebtedness, each is deemed to have a "conflict of interest" under Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
 Accordingly, this offering is being made in compliance with the requirements of FINRA Rule 5121.
 The appointment of a "qualified independent underwriter" is not required in connection with this offering as a "bona fide public market," as defined in FINRA Rule 5121, exists for our common units.
 See "Use of Proceeds" and "Underwriting (conflicts of interest)."